What Is Stage-Gate® Innovation?

 Figure 1: An Example of Activities Carried Out During a Stage and Gate.

-Properly operated stage-gates can help you to filter a mass of initial ideas until only the best remain, to receive the funds and effort that they deserve.
+Properly operated stages and gates can help you to filter a mass of initial ideas until only the best remain, to receive the funds and effort that they deserve.
 This maximizes their chances of success, and minimizes investment in products or services that will likely fail.

 There are other models that borrow from the Stage-Gate process, including Phase-gate and Waterfall.
 However, these focus more on project management, process improvement, and business change, rather than product innovation.